Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-set-operator.md

 ```

 If `chain id` is duplicated, there will be an error called `duplicate chain id`.
 In that case, change `chain id` and register again.

+If all of the process are sucessfully finished, you can check your operator in the [Staking Dahsboard](https://staking.tokamak.network).